MoldyLunchBox/flat_earth/README.md

    git clone https://github.com/your-username/flat-earth-saviors.git

-## Available Scripts

 In the project directory, you can run:

 ### `npm start`

-Runs the app in the development mode.\
+the app Runs in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.